Queen Elizabeth thanked for being 'still in the saddle' after 70 years | Entertainment

 Also absent from Friday's service was her second son, Prince Andrew, 62, who has tested positive for COVID-19.
 That potentially spares the royals some awkwardness, with Andrew's reputation shattered after he settled a U.S. lawsuit in February in which he had been accused of sexually abusing a woman when she was underage, claims he denied.

-Prime Minister Boris Johnson, who delivered a reading, was met by a mixture of cheers and boos from the crowd outside the cathedral, reflecting recent public anger over his conduct in office.
-After the service, a reception was held at the Guildhall hosted by the Lord Mayor of the City of London and attended by some of the royals and politicians.
+Prime Minister Boris Johnson, who delivered a reading, was also met by a mixture of cheers and boos from the crowd outside the cathedral, reflecting recent public anger over his conduct in office.
+Yvonne Thomas, who had travelled from east London, said she loved the queen but felt Harry and Meghan had been disrespectful towards the monarch with their criticism of the institution.
+"I think they should be more supportive towards her," she said.

+Others in the crowd were delighted to see the couple return, along with the rest of the family.
+"While I am disappointed the queen is not here today, she deserves a day off," said Akachi Okoro, 45, who had travelled from Scotland.
+After the service, the Lord Mayor of the City of London hosted a reception at the medieval Guildhall that was attended by most of the senior royals, Johnson and his ministers.

 Thursday marked not only the start of the Jubilee, but also the 69th anniversary of the coronation of Elizabeth, who became queen on the death of her father George VI in February 1952 and is head of state of 14 other countries including Australia, Canada and New Zealand.
 She has now been on the throne for longer than any of her predecessors in 1,000 years, and is the third-longest reigning monarch ever of a sovereign state.
 Opinion polls show she remains hugely popular and respected among British people.

-Tributes have poured in from across the globe, with North Korean leader Kim Jong Un adding his own congratulations to those from the likes of U.S. President Joe Biden, French President Emmanuel Macron and Pope Francis.
-Roxie Kishore-Bigord, 51, who was outside St Paul's to see the guests arriving, said it was disappointing the queen had been unable to attend.
+Tributes have poured in from across the globe, with North Korean leader Kim Jong Un adding his own congratulations to those from the likes of U.S. President Joe Biden and Pope Francis.

-"We want her well, we want her to keep going," she told Reuters.
-"We're happy that she will probably be watching from home and hopefully she will see how much she's loved and appreciated."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)